Physician Associate Studies MSc

 Who will be teaching you

-The programme team comprises expert staff who are highly experienced in clinical practice in areas including intensive care, coronary care, forensic mental health, primary care, pharmacology and medical practice.
+The programme team comprises expert staff including highly experienced clinicians in areas such as intensive care, coronary care, mental health and primary care.

-You will also be taught by associate tutors from primary and secondary care, neurology, paramedic practice, biological sciences and senior healthcare management.
+You will also be taught by associate tutors from primary and secondary care and senior healthcare management.

 While on placement you will be supported by an educational supervisor (either a consultant or general practitioner depending on the setting) as well as clinical supervisors and the wider multi-disciplinary team.